zachj1582/unit-testing-afternoon-new/README.md

 ```

 - Lastly, in the `__tests__` folder create a folder titled `__data__` and inside that folder create the file `testData.js`
-- In that new file past the following test data for use later
+- In that new file paste the following test data for use later

 <details>